gissivaprakash/angularjs-stuff/README.md

 #### extraFields
 This are the fields that you want to save from your parent resources if you need to display them.
 By default this is an Empty Array which will suit most cases

+#### parentless
+With this property, you can set if you want Restangularized elements to have a parent or not.
+So, for example if you get an account and then get a nested list of buildings, you may want the buildings URL to be simple `/buildings/123` instead of `/accounts/123/buildings/123`.
+This configuration lets you do that.

+This method accepts 2 parameters:

+* Boolean: Specifies if all elements should be parentless or not
+* Array: Specified the routes (types) of all elements that should be parentless.
+For example `['buildings']`

 #### defaultHttpFields
 `$http` from AngularJS can receive a bunch of parameters like `cache`, `transformRequest` and so on.
 You can set all of those properties in the object sent on this setter so that they will be used in EVERY API call made by Restangular.
 This is very useful for caching for example.
 All properties that can be set can be checked here: http://docs.angularjs.org/api/ng.$http#Parameters

 #### urlCreator
 This is the factory that will create URLs based on the resources.
 For the time being, only Path UrlCreator is implemented.
 This means that if you have a resource names Building which is a child of Account, the URL to fetch this will be `/accounts/123/buildings`.
 In the future, I'll implement more UrlCreator like QueryParams UrlCreator.

+#### addElementTransformer
+This is a hook.
+After each element has been "restangularized" (Added the new methods from Restangular), the corresponding transformer will be called if it fits.

+This should be used to add your own methods / functions to entities of certain types.

+You can add as many element transformers as you want.
+The signature of this method can be one of the following:

+* **addElementTransformer(route, transformer)**: Transformer is called with all elements that have been restangularized, no matter if they're collections or not.

+* **addElementTransformer(route, isCollection, transformer)**: Transformer is called with all elements that have been restangularized and match the specification regarding if it's a collection or not (true | false)

 #### onElemRestangularized
 This is a hook.
 After each element has been "restangularized" (Added the new methods from Restangular), this will be called.
 It means that if you receive a list of objects in one call, this method will be called first for the collection and then for each element of the collection.

+**I favor the usage of `addElementTransformer` instead of `onElemRestangularized` whenever possible as the implementation is much cleaner.**

 This callback is a function that has 3 parameters:

 * **elem**: The element that has just been restangularized.
 Can be a collection or a single element.